KaichiZRX/github-scarab/README.md

-# GitHub Email Extractor 🔍📧
+# GitHub scrabber 🔍📧

-**GitHub Email Extractor** is a Python tool that helps you find public email addresses linked to a GitHub user by scanning their public commits and events.
+**GitHub scrab** is a Python tool that helps you find public email addresses linked to a GitHub user by scanning their public commits and events.
 It uses the official GitHub API to gather information visible on the user's profile and repositories.

 ---